umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 title: "Probabilistic learning methods embedded within a simulation engine"
 author: Hardwick, Robert J
 date: 2024-05-03
 concept: To extend the mathematical formalism from a previous article to describe the time evolution of state probabilities.
 Having introduced the basic concepts, we use this formalism to motivate some important methods for probabilistic learning that are well-suited to the software abstractions provided by the stochadex package.
-In order to illustrate the point, we demonstrate how to embed these learning algorithms within the computation graph of the simulation itself.
+In order to illustrate the point, we demonstrate how to embed these learning algorithms within the computational graph of the simulation itself.
 articleId: stochadexII
 codeLink: https://github.com/umbralcalc/stochadex
 year: 2024